El Chapulín Colorado: Comics

 El Chapulín Colorado comics were sold in Mexico during the program's broadcasting years from 1974 until 1982.
 These comics have also been seen occasionally appearing in some episodes of El Chavo (where El Chapulín Colorado is considered a fictional character on the show) usually being read by the characters.
 The comics were sold weekly and sold an estimated total of more than 400 issues.

 In the early 1990s with the high popularity of the products of the Chespirito characters in Brazil, two series of children's comics were made in partnership with the Editora Globo, with a new art style different from Mexican comics.
-These comics were Chaves & Chapolim (1990–1993) and Chapolim & Chaves (1991–1992), both comics features stories both with El Chavo and El Chapulín Colorado.
+These comics were Chaves & Chapolim (1990–1993) and Chapolim & Chaves (1991–1992), both comics features stories both with El Chavo del Ocho and El Chapulín Colorado.

 In May 2017, along with the announcement of a film, Gómez Fernández revealed that a comic series based on the character is in development.

 Video games

 El Chapulín Colorado is also extremely popular in Brazil.
 The company, Tec Toy, responsible for distributing the Sega consoles in Brazil, published a video game for the Sega Master System called Chapolim x Drácula: Um duelo assustador (Chapulín vs. Dracula: A Frightening Duel).
 It was a localization of another existing SMS title, Ghost House, with the hero's graphics changed to Chapulín's.

-To celebrate the 91st anniversary of Chespirito's birth date and the 50th anniversary of the character's creation, on 21 February 2020, the videogame FIFA 20 added a free DLC based on El Chapulín Colorado.
+To celebrate the 91st anniversary of Chespirito's birth date and the 50th anniversary of the character's creation, on February 21, 2020, the videogame FIFA 20 added a free DLC based on El Chapulín Colorado.
 The DLC specifically added a new yellow and red uniform based on the character for the Ultimate Team game mode, which includes the heart shield on the uniform's shirt.

 On October 29, 2021, it was announced that El Chapulín Colorado would become a playable character in the popular video game Fortnite, becoming available to the public as of November 2, 2021.
 Additionally, there are two sets of 5 outfits made with common Fortnite characters wearing the Chapulín Colorado outfit.

 On July 9, 2022, a skin based on El Chapulín Colorado was added to Epic Games' Fall Guys, which was available until July 13.
 Later that year on October 11, a Chapulín Colorado-themed vehicle and the character's imagery were added to sister game Rocket League, which were available until October 17.